 Raspberry Pi 4 Alternative: Rock Pi 4 Model B

-It is able to run Android OS officially and supports mainstream AI stack with GPU acceleration which is good for computer vision applications, robotics, etc. In addition, with Rock Pi 4 multiple storage options, features a better read and writes performance on external storage drives, which allows for quicker read and write speeds that result in improved workflows and file usage efficiency.
+It is able to run Android OS officially and supports mainstream AI stack with GPU acceleration which is good for computer vision applications, robotics, etc. In addition, Rock Pi 4 has multiple storage options and features a better read and write performance on external storage drives, which allows for quicker read and write speeds that result in improved workflows and file usage efficiency.

 However, community and support are not as robust compared to the Raspberry Pi as the community is smaller.
 Debugging may be a problem for beginners and novice users as documentation may not be as good.
-It also comes with a slightly more expensive price tag at $49 to $75 compared to the Raspberry Pi 4 at $35 to $55 depending on the RAM.
+It also comes with a slightly more expensive price tag of $49 to $75 compared to the Raspberry Pi 4 at $35 to $55, depending on the RAM.